gallantries/video-library/docs/events/mtb-ngs/program.md

               link: https://docs.google.com/document/d/1VtGho4Zz0qFp5tzqD8rl7NU83xtYb4tCkLDitC3DrhQ/edit#
             - label: Zoom
               link: https://swisstph.zoom.us/j/84656236451
+          note: |
             *The completion of this assessment is a requirement for the certificate of attendance.*
   day2:
     title: "Mapping and Variant calling in MTBC"
     description: |